Diagnosing the AGN population origin of TeV neutrinos with their spatial correlation: Introduction

-However, the limited angular resolution and statistics of current IceCube data make it difficult to establish a significant spatial correlation between neutrinos and the population of X-ray AGNs.
-Previous searches for spatial correlation have mainly {relied on some classes of AGNs, such as blazars and radio-bright AGNs } (e.g. \citealt{2021PhRvDZhouBeiradioAGN, ic2023ApJAGNsblazars, ic2025ApJHXA}), but no significant excess has been found so far.
-Future neutrino telescopes, such as IceCube-Gen2 \citep{IceCube-gen22021}, KM3NeT \citep{KM3NET2016JPhG}, Huge Underwater high-energy Neutrino Telescope (HUNT) \citep{HUNTproposal2023}, Tropical Deep-sea Neutrino Telescope (TRIDENT) \citep{TRIDENT2023NA}, NEON \citep{NEON2025} and Baikal-GVD \citep{Baikal2022}, will have larger effective volumes and improved angular precision, and are therefore crucial for testing this correlation.
+{However, as will be demonstrated later, the limited angular resolution and statistics of current IceCube data make it difficult to establish a significant spatial correlation between neutrinos and a more complete population of X-ray AGNs contributing to the diffuse flux.} Future neutrino telescopes, such as IceCube-Gen2 \citep{IceCube-gen22021}, KM3NeT \citep{KM3NET2016JPhG}, Huge Underwater high-energy Neutrino Telescope (HUNT) \citep{HUNTproposal2023}, Tropical Deep-sea Neutrino Telescope (TRIDENT) \citep{TRIDENT2023NA}, NEON \citep{NEON2025} and Baikal-GVD \citep{Baikal2022}, will have larger effective volumes and improved angular precision, and are therefore crucial for testing this correlation.
 Motivated by this, in this work, we assess whether the X-ray AGN origin for diffuse TeV neutrinos can be tested by using the spatial correlation between the X-ray AGN population and neutrino population with future neutrino telescopes.
 We will use IceCube-Gen2 and HUNT as two examples of future neutrino telescopes for the analyses.
 We assume the neutrino luminosity to be positively related to the X-ray luminosity of the AGN, given that the X-ray luminosity may reflect the energy production rate in the corona, and is also proportional to the target density for photopion production.
-By combining the AGN X-ray luminosity distribution with the expected performance of future neutrino telescopes, we forecast the prospects for detecting such a AGN-neutrino correlation.
+By combining the AGN X-ray luminosity distribution with the expected performance of future neutrino telescopes, we forecast the prospects for detecting such an AGN-neutrino correlation.

+{The rest of this paper is organized as follows.
+Section~2 describes the simulation and likelihood framework, Section~3 presents forecasts for future neutrino detectors, Section~4 quantifies the main systematic uncertainties, and Section~5 discusses extensions and consistency checks.}